rankutah/blog/sites/rank-utah/posts/free-google-business-profile-profile-audit.md

 ---
-title: Free 30-Minute Google Business Profile Audit
+title: Free 30-Min Google Business Profile Audit | Freelance Website Designer for Small Businesses
+description: "As a freelance web designer, I offer a free 30-minute Google Business Profile audit to help small businesses in Utah improve their local SEO.
+In this no-obligation video chat, we'll work together to optimize your profile and help you get more calls and new business."
 tags:
   - local-seo
 date: 2025-08-04